From Rules to Reality: How Human Movement Data is Advancing Trade Area Modeling

 In the retail and restaurant world, incremental gains in business revenue make a big difference.
 If a business can improve the effectiveness of its trade area modeling by just a few percent points, that can mean a sizable increase in revenue, especially if the business has multiple locations.

-Let’s take a look at the evolution of trade area modeling and how mobile data is revolutionizing this historic tactic.
+Let’s take a look at the evolution of trade area modeling and how Human Movement Data is revolutionizing this historic tactic.